Causality Guided Representation Learning for Cross-Style Hate Speech Detection: The Hypothesis: Hate Speech Generation

-This causal graph highlights both the core challenges and actionable insights for cross-style hate speech detection.
-First, unobserved contextual confounders create spurious correlations between stylistic choices (S) and hate labels (Y).
-For example, platforms with strict moderation policies often pressure users to adopt more implicit forms of expression, thereby inducing misleading associations between platform-specific linguistic markers and hateful content.
-These same confounders also shape labeling practices, resulting in inconsistent standards across platforms and contexts.
-Mitigating such confounding effects is therefore essential for developing models that generalize reliably.
-Second, creator motivation (M) is the true causal determinant of whether content is hateful, whereas style (S) and target (T) only influence how hate is articulated.
-That is, the same hateful intent can manifest explicitly or implicitly, and can be directed toward different groups, without altering the underlying hatefulness.
-This perspective suggests that detection systems should prioritize capturing the invariant causal factor (M) over the variable stylistic or target-specific features.
-Finally, the graph motivates a principled path toward cross-style generalization through counterfactual reasoning.
+Unlike conventional causal formulations in domain generalization that assume domain shift affects either X or Y alone~\cite{liu2021rethinking}, our graph models domain shift as an unobserved confounder influencing both X and Y. This design reflects current online discourse, where content creators actively adapt their writing to the contextual environment U, often shifting from explicit to implicit or obfuscated expressions to evade moderation.
+As a result, classifiers trained predominantly on explicit-style corpora struggle to detect implicit hate in new domains.
+In our proposed graph, while the observed latents (M, T, S) are entangled with U, the true motivation M* is independent of the contextual environment.
+Hence, M* is a domain-invariant causal feature that is optimal and robust for out-of-distribution prediction \cite{wang2022causal}.
+Therefore, learning M* is the goal of \methodName{}.
+Additionally, the graph also motivates a principled path toward cross-style generalization through counterfactual reasoning.
 By intervening on the style (S) node while holding creator motivation (M) and target (T) fixed, we can construct counterfactual examples that express the same hateful intent in alternative stylistic forms.
-Training models to treat both original and counterfactual samples as equally hateful encourages representations that emphasize invariant causal signals rather than superficial stylistic cues.
+Training models to treat both original and counterfactual samples as hateful encourages representations that emphasize invariant causal signals rather than superficial stylistic cues.